OREJAH/nd00333-capstone/README.md

 ### Overview

 This is an analyzed dataset containing the medical records of 299 heart failure patients collected at the Faisalabad Institute of Cardiology and at the Allied Hospital in Faisalabad (Punjab, Pakistan), during April–December 2015.
 The patients consisted of 105 women and 194 men, and their ages range between 40 and 95 years old.
-All 299 patients had left ventricular systolic dysfunction and had previous heart failures that put them in classes III or IV of New York Heart Association (NYHA) classification of the stages of heart failure.
-As done by the original data curators, this dataset was represented as a table having 299 rows (patients) and 13 columns (features).

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worlwide.
 Heart failure is a common event caused by CVDs and this dataset contains 12 features that can be used to predict mortality by heart failure.
 Most cardiovascular diseases can be prevented by addressing behavioural risk factors such as tobacco use, unhealthy diet and obesity, physical inactivity and harmful use of alcohol using population-wide strategies.
 People with cardiovascular disease or who are at high cardiovascular risk (due to the presence of one or more risk factors such as hypertension, diabetes, hyperlipidaemia or already established disease) need early detection and management wherein a machine learning model can be of great help.